 Don’t know who we are or why you should trust our recommendations?
 We’re Paolo (Italian born and raised) and Brandy (dual American Italian citizen) and we’ve been traveling Italy together for over a decade.
 We live in the Italian Alps just a few hours from Venice, making it one of our absolute favorite foodie destinations.
-All of the recommendations on this list come from our own personal experiences.
+As a result all of the recommendations on this list come from our own personal experiences.

-Our readers know, we travel frequently which for us means traveling frugally.
-To eat well on a budget in Venice, we skip fine dining in favor of smaller, more intimate Bacaro that specialize in Cicchetti.
-The fun part is, some of the best food in Venice are budget-friendly Cicchetti!
-That’s why our list of Venice food recommendations includes Bacaro, Osteria, Enoteca, and Cicchetteria in addition to a few authentic Venetian restaurants.
+We travel frequently consequently frugally.
+Hence to eat well on a budget in Venice, we skip fine dining in favor of smaller, more intimate Bacaro for Cicchetti.
+More importantly, Cicchetti are among the most delicious and traditional food in Venice.
+Consequently our list of Venice food recommendations includes Bacaro, Osteria, Enoteca, and Cicchetteria in addition to a few authentic Venetian restaurants.
 Without further ado, here are our favorite Cicchetti, Bacaro, and restaurants in Venice.

 Venice Food Recommendations 20 Restaurants & Cicchetti Bacari